mspnp/aks-baseline-regulated/docs/deploy/10-aks-cluster.md

 ## Expected results

-* The cluster and all adjacent resources are deployed.
+- The cluster and all adjacent resources are deployed.
-  * This includes core infrastructure such as Azure Application Gateway.
+  - This includes core infrastructure such as Azure Application Gateway.
-  * Private Link configuration
+  - Private Link configuration
-  * Jump box (Azure Bastion) access
+  - Jump box (Azure Bastion) access

 ## Steps

-1. Get the already-deployed, virtual network resource ID that this cluster will be attached to.
+1. Get the already-deployed, Virtual Network resource ID that this cluster will be attached to.

    ```bash
    RESOURCEID_VNET_CLUSTERSPOKE=$(az deployment group show -g rg-enterprise-networking-spokes -n spoke-BU0001A0005-01 --query properties.outputs.clusterVnetResourceId.value -o tsv)